 Top manufacturing “hard” skills

 Collaborative automation programming: Automation continues to evolve and change the way the modern business operates.
-A major development in automation is increased collaboration between humans and robots, as technology has developed to make it safer for the two to work in close proximity to each other.
+A major development in automation in manufacturing is the increased collaboration between humans and robots, as technology has developed to make it safer for the two to work in close proximity to each other.
 Employees who are able to work with and manage these collaborative robots are continuing to enhance productivity and efficiency.

 Traditional production skills: Tried-and-true production skills like welding, machining, fabrication, etc. are still critical, no matter the level of automation at a plant.
+These remain the foundation for manufacturing workers and production workers across industries.

 Workforce development and training: The tight labor market and fast pace of technology evolution means that more companies are looking within their existing ranks to fill the needs listed in this article.
 As such, manufacturers are looking for individuals with the ability to effectively train others on new technology, support ongoing education and development, and motivate their peers.

 AI and machine learning: These fields are at the core of the automation revolution, powering advances like collaborative robots as well as assisting in data analysis and process improvements.
+Understanding AI in production lines is no longer optional; it’s a critical manufacturing skill that drives predictive analytics and smarter decision-making.

 Automation systems development: Integrating and increasing automation is a key concern of manufacturers looking to improve efficiency and productivity.
 As the field continues to advance, keeping up to date on automation systems becomes more complex and integral to the workforce.